cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ### Response

-You get a `201` response code for a successful request.
+When the request is successful, you get a `201` response code and the details of the created webhook.
+The response body fields are the same as documented [here](#get-a-webhook).
 The `Location` response header contains the URL of the new webhook within the Cobalt API.

 <aside class="notice">
 Multiple webhooks may not have the same name or URL within an organization.